Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **`styles.css`**: [0 Error](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/no-errors.png) / [16 Warnings](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/warnings.png)

 * 16 warnings are related to WebKit, which is one of [web browser rendering engines](https://stackoverflow.com/questions/3468154/what-is-webkit-and-how-is-it-related-to-css).
-By looking at a post on [StackOverflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) and a [thread in Code Institue Slack](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/webkit.png), no further actions are required so decide to leave them as they are
+By looking at a[StackOverflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) post and a [Code Institue Slack](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/webkit.png) thread, no further actions are required so decide to leave them as they are

 ### JavaScript <a name="javascript-heading"></a>
 **--- Code Validation ---**<br>